And say goodbye to some of my money too………………………

 Answer: Depend, if I need help or not but overall: communication is not the issue here.

 First thing first, I always thought: what is the worst thing that could happen?
-In train station/ signage on the street, they have writing in latin too so that helps.
+In train station/ signage on the street, they have written in Latin too so that helps.
 Body language helps too (and they’re trying to be as helpful as possible) so that helps.
 And I can write on/ draw on what I mean so that helps too.
 After all, it’s always good to not always understand everything, so that you can learn and eventually, understand 🙂

 Can I wander alone, by myself?

 Oh, solitude is my best friend & going places alone is what I do best.
-Having said that, I wanted to try & explore different thing: be open.
+Having said that, I wanted to try & explore a different thing: be open.

 The idea scares me at first.
 Meeting a stranger.
 But hey again, I never tried that & the experience of being open didn’t hurt me at all.
 I would love to do that again! 🙂